 Support is provided along the route but is kept to a minimum, to minimise the environmental impact of the race, avoid disturbing locals sleeping in their beds and to add to the running adventure.
-Two full indoor checkpoints are provided.
-You will have access to a drop bag at the first and also be provided with warm food and drink at both.
-Additional mobile checkpoints will be provided along the route but these will be limited to water and some snacks, so pack accordingly.
+Three full indoor checkpoints are provided.
+You will have access to a drop bag at the first and also be provided with warm food and drink at each.
+Additional mobile checkpoints will be provided along the route but these will unmanned and limited to water and some snacks, so pack accordingly.

 Some quotes from 2019 runners:

 "It was fantastic!
 A definite life moment for me too, my first ultra."

 "Fantastic people at every check point and start n finish couldn't do it without you guys Amazing all of you"

 "The organisation and communication, especially pre race, was superb."